 The costs of providing the various programs and other activities have been summarized on a functional basis in the statement of activities and changes in net assets.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.

 Reclassifications

 Certain prior year amounts have been reclassified to conform to the current year presentation.
+These reclassifications had no effect on previously reported results of operations.

 C. Certificate of Deposit